 Pilot Program - Reference Checks for Academic Senate Ladder Rank Faculty Hires with Tenure or Lecturers/Senior Lecturers with Security of Employment

-The pilot program will follow these steps to conduct reference checks for candidates who are the final choice for hiring into tenured or security of employment positions.
+The pilot program will follow these steps to conduct reference checks for candidates who are the final choice for hiring into tenured (associate rank and above) or security of employment positions.

-- The campus shall include the following statement in the posting of Senate ladder rank faculty positions with tenure or lecturer/senior lecturer with security of employment providing notice to applicants that UCD will conduct reference checks on final candidates prior to hiring.
+- The campus shall include the following statement in the posting of Senate ladder rank faculty positions with tenure or lecturers/senior lecturers with security of employment positions providing notice to applicants that UC Davis will conduct reference checks on final candidates prior to hiring.

 The University of California is committed to creating and maintaining a community dedicated to the advancement, application, and transmission of knowledge and creative endeavors through academic excellence, where all individuals who participate in University programs and activities can work and learn together in a safe and secure environment, free of violence, harassment, discrimination, exploitation, or intimidation.
-With this commitment, UC Davis requires all candidates of ladder rank faculty tenured or security of employment positions.
+With this commitment, UC Davis conducts a reference check on all finalists for tenured or security of employment positions.
 The reference check involves contacting the administration of the applicant’s previous institution(s) to ask whether there have been substantiated findings of misconduct that would violate the University’s Faculty Code of Conduct.
 To implement this process, UC Davis requires all applicants for any open search for assistant/associate/full professor to complete, sign, and upload the form entitled “Authorization to Release Information” into RECRUIT as part of their application.
-If the candidate does not include the signed authorization with the application materials, the application will be considered incomplete, and as with any incomplete application, will not receive further consideration.
+If an applicant does not include the signed authorization with the application materials, the application will be considered incomplete, and as with any incomplete application, will not receive further consideration.
 Although all applicants for faculty recruitments must complete the entire application, only finalists considered for positions with tenure or security of employment will be subject to reference checks.

 - All applicants for these searches will be asked to sign and upload an “Authorization to Release Information” form into RECRUIT (see the attached document Appendix A or here).
 If the candidate does not include the signed authorization with the application materials in RECRUIT, the application will be incomplete and, as with any incomplete application, will not receive further consideration.

-- Academic Affairs will ask a consistent set of questions to each institution, and may ask follow up questions relevant to the information received.
-Academic Affairs will limit its inquiry to substantiated findings of misconduct and associated discipline related to teaching, research, service and (if applicable) clinical care.
-In accordance with the signed authorization, the campus is entitled this information, even if confidential, including any materials that have been sealed or agreed to be withheld pursuant to a prior agreement or court proceeding.
+- Academic Affairs will limit its inquiry to substantiated findings of misconduct and associated discipline related to teaching, research, service and (if applicable) clinical care.
+In accordance with the signed authorization, the campus is entitled to this information, even if confidential, including any materials that have been sealed or agreed to be withheld pursuant to a prior agreement or court proceeding.

-- The dean and department chair, in consultation with Academic Affairs, will conduct an individualized assessment of any information received including the nature of the conduct, the length of time passed, any corrective action taken, and any explanation offered by the candidate.
-After reviewing the information, Academic Affairs, in consultation with the dean and department chair will determine whether the candidate is still eligible to be considered for the position.
+- The dean and department chair, in consultation with Academic Affairs, will conduct an individualized assessment of any information received, including the nature of the conduct, the length of time passed, any corrective action taken, and any explanation offered by the candidate.
+After reviewing the information and in consultation with Academic Affairs, the dean and department chair will determine whether the candidate should still be eligible to be considered for the position.
 If it is determined that the candidate is not eligible, the candidate shall be notified and a second choice candidate may be considered, subject to the reference check process.

-- This pilot reference check program applies to final candidates selected for appointment with no previous UC appointment as well as candidates with current or prior UC appointments.
+- This pilot reference check program also applies to final candidates selected for hiring and appointment with no previous UC appointment as well as candidates with current or prior UC appointments.
 For those candidates with previous UC appointments, Academic Affairs may contact the current or previous UC campus(es) for any records related to disciplinary investigations or disciplinary action.

-Any questions regarding this pilot program may be directed to Binnie Singh, Assistant Vice Provost, Academic Affairs (firstname.lastname@example.org, 530-752-5726).
+Any questions regarding this pilot program may be directed to Binnie Singh, Assistant Vice Provost for Academic Affairs (firstname.lastname@example.org, 530-752-5726).